stavis1/LipoCLEAN/README.md

 ## The executable version
 This method requires no installation but it is somewhat slower than the other options.
 1. Download the executable for your operating system, the trained model, and the example options file from the [releases page](https://github.com/stavis1/lipoCLEAN/releases).
-2. Run `lipoCLEAN.exe --print options.toml` to get a default options file.
+2. Run `lipoCLEAN.exe --print options.txt` to get a default options file.
 3. Edit the options file for your experiment.
-4. Run `lipoCLEAN.exe --options options.toml`
+4. Run `lipoCLEAN.exe --options options.txt`

 ## The conda/virtualenv version
 To set up the conda environment for the tool: